cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-18.md

 Open Policy Agent (OPA) is a policy engine with policy-as-code and a CNCF graduated project.
 OPA is used to enforce policies in cloud native environments.

-Gatekeeper is a validating and mutating webhook that enforces CRD-based policies executed by Open Policy Agent.
+OPA Gatekeeper is a customizable admission webhook that enforces policies executed by OPA.
+With Gatekeeper, users can customize admission control configuration easier.

-With Gatekeeper, you can enforce policies like container images must be pulled from a specific container registry or not allow privilege escalation in containers.
+With OPA Gatekeeper, you can enforce policies like container images must be pulled from a specific container registry or not allow privilege escalation in containers.

 1. Add the Gatekeeper helm repo.